Gilmore

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is rated as good, with residents on average located 202 meters from their nearest transport stop.
-Service frequency averages 75 trips per day across all routes, equating to approximately 32 weekly trips per individual stop.
+The accessibility of transport in the area is rated as good, with residents on average located approximately 202 meters from the nearest transport stop.
+The service frequency averages out to 75 trips per day across all routes, which equates to roughly 32 weekly trips per individual stop.

 Frequently Asked Questions - Transport